eurohat1984/FractalEurope/india.md

     * At best when BJP is responsible for something there is a fall guy, someone lower down who takes the blame

 Other
-* Taking advantage of cultural respect
+* Taking advantage of Social deference
-    * Indian culture tends to extend respect to certain people such as Elders, Spiritual Leaders and Superiors.
+    * Indian culture extends respect to certain people such as Elders, Spiritual Leaders and Superiors.
-    * At times this can be overboard and be used to silence comment and criticism (For example, in Indian courts senior lawyers are listened to more and junior ones get dismissed more abruptly.)
+    * This can be overboard and be used to silence comment and criticism (For example, in Indian courts senior lawyers are listened to more and junior ones get dismissed more abruptly.)
-    * Omitting use of the the *Ji* (जी) honorific (as in *Modi Ji*) has become a sign in itself of disrespect.
+    * In Modi's case for example, omitting use of the the *Ji* (जी) honorific (as in *Modi Ji*) has become a sign of disrespect.
     * Critics feel pressured to use it!
 (Mainly applies to political critics as of 2023 because the press is no longer free.)
     * Opposition leader Rahul Gandhi is rarely referred to as *Gandhi Ji* (that title is reserved for his namesake, Mahatma Gandhi).